the-events-calendar/the-events-calendar-category-colors/readme.txt

 = 4.0.0 =
 * don't minify CSS when `?debug_css` - this to help in debugging
-* added [class Autoloader](https://github.com/afragen/autoloader), requires PHP 5.3 or greater as autoloader class requires namespacing
+* requires PHP 5.3 or greater as requires namespacing
-* class aliases for users of ECP 3.9 or lower
+* class aliases for backwards compatibility for users of ECP 3.9 or lower
-* renamed directory and class names to allow for PSR 0 loading
+* renamed directory and class names to allow for PSR 4 loading

 = 3.9.7 =
 * minify CSS only if `WP_DEBUG` is not true